-The programmes comprise seven taught modules (10, 15 or 20 credits each), and a 80 credit Major Project.
+The programmes usually comprise seven taught modules (10, 15 or 20 credits each), and an 80 credit Major Project.
 The taught modules are presented over two teaching periods.
-Each teaching period is 11 weeks in length, usually with the 10 th week reserved for revision and the examinations in the 11th week.
+Each teaching period is 11 weeks in length, usually with the 10 th week reserved for revision and the examinations in the 11 th week.

 Each module is assessed separately by written examination, continuous assessment, or both.
 More information on your modules can be found in the Module Specifications.

 A 10 credit module is nominally 100 hours in length.
 This is divided into: